trstringer/trstringer.github.io/_posts/2021-01-25-go-conditional-breakpoints.md

 This code just adds a couple of numbers, but let's say there is a condition that you want to inspect, such as when `second` is set to `7`.
 You could just set a normal breakpoint on `app.go:12` and if the value of `second` is not set to `7` then you could just `continue` until you reach that condition.
 But that's really long and painful.

-Let's see a couple of ways to do this.
+Let's see a couple of ways to do this more efficiently.

 ## The Delve way